Volunteering in Tanzania: Arrival Procedure in Arusha and Moshi

 You will have your induction on the next working day after you have arrived.
 A member of staff will come and pick you up from your host family and show you around the town.
 You will start the day by going to our office where a member of staff will go through the Tanzanian Handbook with you, including all the necessary safety and security measures.

-You will then be taken around the town of Arusha or Dar es Salaam and shown important sites and landmarks including internet cafes, the post office, where to change money, and how to get to each place from your host family.
+You will then be taken around the town of Arusha or Moshi and shown important sites and landmarks including internet cafes, the post office, where to change money, and how to get to each place from your host family.
 You will also be shown where other volunteers live and get the opportunity to meet some of them.

 Depending on the time and your program, you may be introduced to your placement on the same day as your induction.
 If not, we will pick you up and take you the next day.
 We will show you how to use public transport so that you become familiar with the route and landmarks.
 If you are volunteering on a Standard Project, all necessary work-related transportation costs will be covered by Projects Abroad.